-Keolis Downer's General Counsel presented a comprehensive overview and training session on the requirements of the Australian Modern Slavery Act to the Keolis Global Legal Steering Committee.
-This provided an opportunity to inform and collaborate on Group compliance and procurement policies and provide information on specific modern slavery requirements.
+Keolis Downer's General Counsel shares Keolis Downer's Modern Slavery Statement with the Keolis Global Legal Steering Committee.
+This provides an opportunity to collaborate on Group compliance and procurement policies and to benchmark on developing global standards in this area.